First American Home Warranty 2022 Review Of Coverage, Plans And Benefits

 - Central air conditioning coverage must be purchased as an add-on.

 What makes a warranty from First American Home Warranty a good choice?
 Here are several reasons.

 No Home Inspection Required

 You won’t have to pay for a home inspection before signing a contract with First American Home Warranty.
-This is a positive: Home inspections aren’t free and can cost about $450 depending on the size and location of your home.
-Companies that require a home inspection might turn down your request for coverage if they find too many problems with your residence.
+Home inspections aren’t free and can cost about $450 depending on the size and location of your home, so you’ll save money from the beginning and won’t have to worry about getting turned down because of minor problems.

 Unlimited Service Requests